surrim/exif/README.md

 as a field_type you can take for example a normal textfield, but also a date field would be possible.

 General rule is: [field]_[section]_[name]

-Under admin/settings/exif you can see a list of all possible information.
+Under the exif quickstart (admin/config/media/exif/helper), you can see a list of all possible information.
 These informations are taken from the image "sample.jpg".
 I may not contain all tags available.
 If you are looking for some specific tags you can just replace this image with your own image.